Welcome to today's edition of the Rush 24-7 podcast.

 And I tell you, I know what it is.

-The media, the sports media's got social concerns that they are first and foremost interested in, and they're dumping on this guy, Rex Grossman, for one reason, folks, and that's because he is a white quarterback.
+And they're dumping on this guy, Rex Grossman, for one reason, folks, and that's because he is a white quarterback.

 I went into the break with that.

-That's the last thing I said before going into a break, and we're laughing uh in the break.
+That's the last thing I said before going into a break, and we're laughing in the break.

-Uh to to take off on the old Donovan McNabb comments about the media having social concerns and wanting a black quarterback to do.
+Later in the program, I let the audience in on the gag, which was to tweak the media to take off on the old Donovan McNabb comments about the media having social concerns and wanting a black quarterback to do it.

-So it's it's just I apologize.
+So it's just, I apologize.

 It's very unprofessional.